yaoandrew/jekyll-now/_posts/2017-9-27-Single-Responsibility.md

 end
 {% endhighlight %}

 I'll definitely be cleaning up this class in the next refactor.
 We can see a clear violation of the Single Responsibility Principle with the display logic being in the class.
 We can also extract any evaluation of the state of the board into a BoardEvaluator class so that reason for change in the board class has to do with the state of the board.
-Reasons for change on how we determine a winner can be encapsulated in the BoardEvaluator class.
+The reasons for changing how we determine a winner can be encapsulated in the BoardEvaluator class.